Reviews and entertainment articles by Dave Simpson

 Even when he doesn’t appear onscreen, Palpatine’s presence can be felt looming over the plot as he disbands the Senate in A New Hope and communes with Vader from afar in The Empire Strikes Back.
 In the end, his downfall was his overconfidence, but to be fair, if you’d gotten away with as much as he did for three or four decades, you probably wouldn’t be fazed by a farmboy with four years of sporadic Force training either!

-Sidious drives the story of Star Wars forward and Ian McDiarmid’s delightfully demented depiction of the character is one the greatest aspects of the first two trilogies.
+Sidious drives the story of Star Wars forward and Ian McDiarmid’s delightfully demented depiction of the character is one of the greatest aspects of the first two trilogies.
 Considering this politician turned oppressor was the puppet master of Episodes I – VI, it feels somewhat awkward to continue the saga in the wake of his ruination.
 No matter who or what Snoke is, he can’t possibly surpass the prowess of Palpatine of Naboo.

 3. OBI-WAN KENOBI

 For the record, I’m not differentiating between the Alec Guinness and Ewan McGregor renditions here, I’m just talking about Obi-Wan in general.
-The man who originally introduced the world to the concept of the Force managed to capture our hearts in half a film by being captivatingly compassionate yet astoundingly intense all at the same time.
+The man who originally introduced the world to the concept of the Force managed to win our hearts in half a film by being captivatingly compassionate yet astoundingly intense all at the same time.
 Who can forget the scene in which he amputates Ponda Baba’s arm in Chalmun’s cantina, then gives an amiable but ominous glance around the room causing no one to question his actions?

 By the time he’s cut down by Vader on the Death Star, we’ve only known him for about an hour, but thanks to his selfless sacrifice and Guinness’s engrossingly gracious portrayal, his death manages to make an incredibly powerful impact.
 Such is the strength of his character in A New Hope that his quick but crucial cameos are some of my favourite moments in Empire and Jedi, and surely there aren’t many who would disagree that Ewan McGregor’s tremendous take on the character is the highlight of the prequels.